01-edu/public/subjects/devops/cloudPress/README.md

 Your CloudPress project will be evaluated based on:

-- Successfully setting up WordPress and MariaDB using Terraform to create the infrastructure and Ansible for installing everything.
+- Successfully setting up WordPress, MariaDB and Nginx using Terraform to create the infrastructure and Ansible for installing everything.
 - Secure and effective environment configuration.
 - Quality and clarity of the provided documentation.